rasputyashka/jjm/readme.md

 ```

 ## Installing
-I haven't added jjm to pypi, so you can install it via `pip install .` or `pipx install .` which i prefer for other CLI:
+I haven't added jjm to PyPI yet, so you can install it via `pip` or `pipx` which i prefer for other CLIs:
 ```sh
 git clone https://github.com/rasputyashka/jjm.git jjm cd jjm